Wireless Access Providers’ Association Constitution

 13.2.
-A quorum as set out in clause 10.5 is required before a decision to change the Constitution is taken.
-Any Annual General Meeting may vote upon such a motion, if the details of the changes are set out in the notice referred to in clause 10.2.
+A quorum as set out in point 10.4 is required before a decision to change the Constitution is taken.
+Any Annual General Meeting may vote upon such a motion, if the details of the changes are set out in the notice referred to in point 10.2.

 13.4.
 No amendments may be made which would have the effect of making the Association cease to exist.

 14.1.
-The Association may close down if at least two-thirds of the members present and voting at a meeting convened for the purpose of considering such matter, are in favour of closing down.
+The Association may close down if at least 75% of the members of the Association voting at a Special General Meeting convened for the purpose of considering such matter, are in favour of closing down.

 14.2.
 On the dissolution of the Association and after liquidation of all debts and obligations any remaining assets, including cash, shall be transferred to the Universal Service and Access Fund or other association not for gain as is decided in the sole discretion of the Management Committee.

 15.1.
-This constitution was approved and accepted by members of The Wireless Access Providers’ Association at a special (general) meeting held on 21 September, 2011.
+This Constitution was approved and accepted by members of The Wireless Access Providers’ Association at a Special General Meeting held on 2 April 2014.

 Version Date adopted Date effective Summary of revisions